 Another big factor is the grind of the coffee.
 Since you are extracting flavor from the coffee with only about half as much water as usual, the grind of the coffee is incredibly important.
 We recommend a medium-coarse grind, but this may need to be adjusted depending on the type or notes of the coffee.
 A finer grind can give you a bitter taste, and a coarse grind may not extract as completely.

 You can heat up Japanese iced coffee, but it may alter the taste.
 This coffee is intended to be brewed directly onto ice, so heating the coffee up again can change the taste.
 If you want a hot cup, we recommend going with a cold brew coffee or simply brewing hot coffee.

-Japanese iced coffee is a beverage that is not as popular in North America as it is in Japan, but it’s simple enough for anyone to try.
+Japanese iced coffee is one of Japan’s many gifts to coffee culture.
+Althought it is not as popular in North America as it is in Japan, it’s simple enough for anyone to try.
 It results in a cold cup with strong bold flavors.
 Adjust the recipe to your own tastes and we promise that you will enjoy the final result!